Dirty Rotten Scoundrels (film): Plot

 After Lawrence is abducted by the sailors, Freddy returns to Janet's hotel room and demonstrates his "love" for her by walking.
 Lawrence, who is also in the room, declares Freddy cured, having appeased the sailors by revealing his status as a Royal Naval Reserve officer.
-He leaves Freddy with the sailors who haze him until the morning while Lawrence puts Janet on an airplane home.
+He leaves Freddy with the sailors, who haze him until the morning while Lawrence puts Janet on an airplane home.
 However, Janet returns to her hotel room to find Freddy waiting and declares her love for him.
 Andre informs Lawrence who prepares to accept his defeat until Janet arrives at Lawrence's villa in tears, revealing that Freddy stole the $50,000 she had collected for him.
 Lawrence gifts her a bag containing $50,000 of his own money and returns her to the airport, instructing Andre to arrest Freddy.
 Before her plane departs, Janet returns the bag to Lawrence, saying she cannot accept it.
 Andre arrives with Freddy who claims that Janet stole his wallet and clothes.
 Lawrence opens the bag and finds the money replaced with a note revealing that Janet is the Jackal, a prominent American con artist.
 Freddy is furious but Lawrence takes delight in having been so skillfully deceived.

 A week later, Freddy and Lawrence contemplate their loss at Lawrence's villa.
 A group of wealthy tourists arrive led by Janet, who is posing as a high-value real estate agent.
-While the tourists head to the villa, Janet tells Lawrence and Freddy that, while she made millions in the last year, taking their money was the most fun.
+While the tourists head to the villa, Janet tells Lawrence and Freddy that, while she made millions in the previous year, taking their money was the most fun.
 Lawrence and Freddy assume their roles in Janet's plot as the trio prepares to scam their latest victims.

 Production

 Pre-production

 The 1988 version underwent casting changes.
 It started as a possible vehicle for Mick Jagger and David Bowie, who approached Dale Launer to write a screenplay for them.
 Launer suggested a remake of Bedtime Story.
-Launer acquired the rights for the remake, but Bowie and Jagger dropped out to do a movie with Martin Scorsese.
+Launer acquired the rights for the remake, but Bowie and Jagger dropped out to do a film with Martin Scorsese.
 According to Bowie, they were "a bit tweezed that we lost out on a script that could have been reasonably good."
 According to Splitsider, Eddie Murphy was considered for the role of Freddy Benson.
 John Cleese was also approached for the role of Jamieson, but declined.
 He admitted in a 2008 interview that he regretted doing so.

 Richard Dreyfuss was also sent a script.
 Though he was intended for the part of Benson, a misunderstanding resulted in him preparing the part of Jamieson, so Steve Martin (who had also been asked to play Jamieson) read Benson's part instead.
 Oz was excited by Martin's version of Benson, and settled on this choice.
 Michael Caine was eventually chosen to play Jamieson.
-Michael Palin, who had also been considered for the role, wrote in his diary that Caine was "probably the nearest he (Oz) will get in an English actor to the effortless charisma of Niven."
+Michael Palin, who had also been considered for the role, wrote in his diary that Caine was "probably the nearest he (Oz) will get in an English actor to the effortless charisma of David Niven."